The Losers (2010 film)

-The Losers is a 2010 American action film and an adaptation, by Peter Berg and James Vanderbilt, of the Vertigo Comic series of the same name by Andy Diggle and Jock.
-Directed by Sylvain White, the film features an ensemble cast that includes Jeffrey Dean Morgan, Zoe Saldaña, Idris Elba, and Chris Evans.
+The Losers is a 2010 American action comedy film directed by Sylvain White and written by Peter Berg and James Vanderbilt, based on the comic book series by Andy Diggle and Jock.
+The film features an ensemble cast starring Jeffrey Dean Morgan, Chris Evans, Zoe Saldaña, Idris Elba, Columbus Short, Óscar Jaenada and Jason Patric.

 The film received mixed reviews from critics and drew comparisons to The A-Team, a remake of which was released shortly after The Losers premiered.

 Plot

-The Losers are an elite black-ops team of United States Special Forces operatives that includes leader Clay, Roque, Pooch, Jensen, and Cougar, who are sent to Bolivia on a search-and-destroy mission on a compound run by a drug lord.
-While painting a target for an upcoming air strike, the Losers spot slave children in the compound and try to call off the attack, but their superior, codenamed Max, ignores their pleas.
+The Losers, an elite black-ops team of United States Special Forces operatives, includes team leader Clay, demo expert Roque, heavy weapon specialist Pooch, hacker Jensen, and sniper Cougar.
+They are sent to Bolivia on a search-and-destroy mission on a compound run by a drug lord.

+While painting a target for an upcoming air strike, the Losers spot trafficked children in the compound so try to call off the attack, but their superior, codenamed Max, ignores their pleas.
 Out of options, the Losers enter the compound, successfully rescuing the children and killing the drug lord.

 As a helicopter arrives to pick them up, Max, convinced that they know too much, orders it to be destroyed, unaware that they decided to rescue the children first.
-The Losers watch as a missile destroys the helicopter, killing 25 innocents.
+The Losers watch as a missile destroys the helicopter.
 Knowing that the attack was meant to kill them, they fake their deaths and become stranded in Bolivia, lacking the funds and paperwork necessary to go home.